What’s New for Crop Insurance: Understanding the “One Big Beautiful Bill”

 Note: Veteran Farmers and Ranchers (VFR) remain unchanged, but if you qualify as both a BFR and VFR, you’ll receive the higher of the two benefits.

-2. Area Based and Specialty Crop Coverage Enhancements
+2. Area Based and Crop Coverage Enhancements

 The OBBBA also improves access to area-based insurance programs and supplemental coverage options for 2026 crop year.